Occupational Physician

 Duties of the occupational physician

-- Advise management on workplace design, equipment, substances and psychosocial load (§ 3 Para.
-1 No. 1 ASiG).
+- Advise management on workplace design, equipment, substances and ergonomics under § 3 Abs.
+1 Nr.
+1 ASiG.

 - Contribute to the workplace risk assessment under § 5 ArbSchG, especially for biological agents (BioStoffV), hazardous substances (GefStoffV) and ergonomic load.

-- Run mandatory, offer-based and request-based medical surveillance under ArbMedVV and issue a surveillance certificate to the employee.
+- Run mandatory, offer-based and request-based surveillance under §§ 4, 5 and 5a ArbMedVV and issue the surveillance certificate required by § 6 Abs.
+3 Nr.
+3 ArbMedVV.

-- Participate in the joint Health and Safety Committee (ASA) under § 11 ASiG at least quarterly.
+- Take part in the joint health and safety committee under § 11 ASiG, which businesses above 20 employees must form and which meets at least quarterly.

 When must an occupational physician be appointed?

-- Workplace integration management (BEM) under § 167 Para.
-2 SGB IX after more than six weeks of sick leave per year, regularly involving the occupational physician.
+- Workplace integration management under § 167 Abs.
+2 SGB IX after more than six weeks of incapacity within a year, to which the physician is brought in so far as necessary.

-- Changes in the risk assessment introducing new surveillance triggers under § 3 Para.
+- Changes in the risk assessment introducing new surveillance triggers under § 3 Abs.
 1 ArbMedVV (new substance, new task, new PPE).

 Sectors with the highest workload